Ukraine has officially reopened for tourism on June 15, 2020, lifting the entry ban for foreigners and resuming commercial flights.

 On August 1, 2020, residents coming from a RED ZONE country can now bring a negative PCR test with them, no older than 48 hours before arrival into the Ukraine, to bypass both the 14-day quarantine and the PCR testing within 24 hours of arrival rules listed above.

 The VisitUkraine site states:

 “Also, a person can be free from self-isolation in Ukraine in case he/she has a negative test result for Covid-19 by PCR, which was passed no later than 48 hours before crossing the Ukrainian border (starting from 1/08/2020).
-Installing app “Dii Vdoma” is required.”
+Installing app “Dii Vdoma” is not required.”

 Clarification: Citizens and Nationals of the “red zone” countries do not need to undergo quarantine if they physically arrive from the “green zone” countries and are able to prove they have physically been in the “green zone” area for the last 14 days.